michaelcfoti/RnB-Wavelet/wRnBmain/README.md

 The scales can be set from scale 4 to 9 to optimize the slope computation by avoiding the 60Hz frequency and border effects.

+`J` :  Set the number of wavelet scales for filtering the arrhythmic component.

+For this example, we set 'J' = 8, wich means that arhytmic component will be filtered out up to scale number 8.

+Users must set a 'J' value  lower than the logarithm base 2 of 'Nsample' of their dataset.
+If Nsample = 4096, then J must lower than 12.

+`alpha`: Controls for the amount of regularity (smoothness) in the signal.
+We set this value to 4.

 **3. Execute script**